learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ## Conclusion

-To make a new Git repository out of a directory — which we'll only have to do once per project — use `git init`.
-Whenever you make a change to a file or create a new file, you can check the status of these changes with `git status`.
-When you're ready to preserve changes, you can add the files (or directories of files) with the `git add <filename or path>` command.

-Once your changes have been added, or "staged," use `git commit -m` to commit them with an explanatory message.
-You can shorten the `add` + `commit` process, provided that all the files are being tracked, by using `git commit -am "A message"`.

-If we've followed all these steps, our `my-git-project` directory is now a local `git` repository.
+In this lesson, we've learned the basics of using Git to track a directory.
+Specifically, we learned how to:

+- make a new Git repository out of a directory using `git init`
+- check the status of our repo using `git status`
+- track files that have been changed using the `git add <filename or path>` command
+- save (commit) the changes with an explanatory message using `git commit -m "A message"`

+So far, however, we've only been using Git with our local repo.
+In the next two lessons, we'll learn how we can use Git in combination with GitHub to _share_ code with other developers.

 ## Resources